Sakartu/SDM-SiED/README.md

 We will use a modified version of the encryption scheme described in the paper [1].
 Our modifications have to do with the requisite that clients may only access their own data, not the data of other clients.
-To this end we'll give each client a unique token with which it can access only it's own part of the database.
-The consultant has the tokens of all of his clients, so he can access and change any data that he wants.
+To this end we'll give each client a unique tree identifier with which it can access only it's own part of the database.
+The consultant has the identifier of all of his clients, so he can access and change any data that he wants.

 Setup
 =====